 AM has a management services agreement with BDA to provide management services for the operation of BassDrill Alpha based on a daily rate.
 Additionally, AM is eligible for a performance bonus based upon BDA's earnings.
-Fees for such services were \$1.1 million and \$2.1 million for the years ended December 31, 2016 and 2015, respectively.
+Fees for such services were \$365 and \$1.1 million for the years ended December 31, 2017 and 2016, respectively.

-In November 2016, the Company agreed to temporarily suspend the management fees in exchange for an indirect 49.9% ownership interest in BDA (see Note 5).
-As a result of this transaction, the Company recognized deferred revenue of \$136,000 which will be amortized over 24 months.
-For the year ended December 31, 2016, the Company recognized income of \$23,000 in the consolidated statement of operations relating to their deferred management fees.
+In November 2016, the Company agreed to temporarily reduce the management fees in exchange for an additional indirect 49.9% ownership interest in BDA (see Note 5).
+As a result of this transaction, the Company recognized deferred revenue of \$136,000 which is being amortized over 24 months.
+For the year ended December 31, 2017, the Company recognized income of \$68,000 in the consolidated statements of income related to the deferred management fees.